In Michigan, there are three types of personal protection orders (PPOs) that can be granted by the circuit court:

 This version of the PPO is intended for petitioners who do not have a domestic relationship with the respondent.
-However, if the petitioner is either a spouse or former spouse of the respondent, has a child in common with the respondent, is or was in a dating relationship with the respondent, or is or was a member of the respondent's household, then the petitioner should consider filing a domestic PPO action instead.
-Unlike the non-domestic sexual assault PPO, a petitioner in a domestic relationship does not have to prove actual convictions, threats or perpetrations of sexual assault or obscene material, and enjoys the lower evidentiary standard of "reasonable cause".
+However, if the petitioner is either a spouse or former spouse of the respondent, has a child in common with the respondent, is or was in a dating relationship with the respondent, or is or was a member of the respondent's household, then the petitioner should consider filing a domestic PPO action.
+Unlike the non-domestic stalking PPO, a petitioner in a domestic relationship does not have to prove two or more instances of stalking conduct and enjoys the lower evidentiary proof standard of "reasonable cause".

 A PPO action is an independent court action initiated by filing a petition with the circuit court.
 There are no fees for filing a PPO action and no summons is issued.
 A PPO cannot be commenced by filing a motion in an existing case (e.g. divorce or child custody court file) or by joining a claim to an action.
 MCR 3.703(A).

 A petitioner can, and often does, request that a PPO be issued ex parte without any oral or written notice to the respondent or his or her attorney.
 The court must rule on a request for an ex parte order within 24 hours of the filing of the petition.
 MCR 3.705(A)(1).
-The court shall grant the PPO ex parte if, in addition to alleging a conviction of either sexual assault or furnishing obscene material to the petitioner (or that the respondent perpetrated or threatened sexual assault against the petitioner), the petitioner shows "that immediate and irreparable injury, loss or damage will result from the delay required to effectuate notice or that the notice will itself precipitate adverse action before a [PPO] can be issued."
+The court shall grant the PPO ex parte if, in addition to alleging stalking, the petitioner shows "that immediate and irreparable injury, loss or damage will result from the delay required to effectuate notice or that the notice will itself precipitate adverse action before a [PPO] can be issued."
 MCL 600.2950a(12).
 If the court refuses to enter the PPO ex parte, then it must advise the petitioner of the right to request a hearing.
 MCR 3.705(A)(5).
 If an ex parte PPO is granted, it is valid for not less than 182 days and must state an expiration date.
 MCL 600.2950a(13); MCR 3.705(A)(3).